 Nov.
 30, 2021 was Chauncey Billups’ first time in the head coach’s chair against his former team but this week’s matchup was a little different.

 Billups, a Detroit Pistons legend who earned a NBA Finals MVP and three All-Star berths with the franchise from 2002-08, was hired as coach of the Portland Trail Blazers last June.
 The Pistons traveled to play Portland at the end of November.
-Billups had a chance to greet several Pistons staff members he has long been friends with, including longtime play-by-play color commentator Greg Kelser.
+Billups had a chance to great several Pistons staff members he’s long been friends with, including longtime play-by-play color commentator Greg Kelser.

 Monday was the first time Billups came back to Detroit as a head coach — and it ended with a victory.
 The Blazers defeated the Pistons, 119-115, and Billups relished the opportunity to return to an arena that has his jersey hanging in the rafters.